Goutch/HellbenderEngine/README.md

 - [ ] 2D transform component
 - [ ] Model animations support (very low prio, not needed right now)
 - [ ] ECS
+  - [ ] Local transformations, transformations should be able to be calculated in a separate thread.
   - [ ] Archetype caching
 - [ ] UI library
   - [ ] UIThemes